eriiire/LambdaStepCompute/Presentation.md

 This project aims to execute provide a POC for the parallelisation of the WSSR Project, the project can be divided into two parts:

-- Using AWS Lambda Functions and Step Functions to explore the possibility of executing operations in parallel integrating a storage solution into the workflow process.
+- **LambdaStepCompute:** Using AWS Lambda Functions and Step Functions to explore the possibility of executing operations in parallel integrating a storage solution into the workflow process.

-- Splitting the WSSR code, into two chunks:
+- Splitting the WSSR code, into two chunks and running both individually:
   - The Simulation Chunk: This segment focuses on the execution of the simmer simulation repeatedly.
-Each iteration's resultant data is preserved as rds files.
+Each iteration's resultant data is preserved as rds objects.

   - The Collation and Output Chunk: This segment is concerned with the merging of individual simulation outputs.
 It ends with the creation of a unified object.
 This then follows the previous flow and is undergoes output wrangling to produce a CSV file.

-multiple simulation tasks in parallel using AWS Lambda Functions and Step Functions.
-The project is designed to run R code, which is part of the WSM (Water Surface Model), multiple times and aggregate the results.
+---

+### LambdaStepCompute

 ---